Jean-Jacques Olier: Parish of Saint-Sulpice

 A first attempt to found a seminary at Chartres failed.
 On 29 December 1641, Olier and two others, the Abbés de Foix and du Ferrier, formed a small community at Vaugirard, then a suburban village near Paris.
 Others soon joined them, and before long there were eight seminarians, who followed with the priests the same rule of life and were instructed in theology, with Olier teaching Scripture.
 The pastor of Vaugirard took advantage of the presence of the priests in his parish to take an extended vacation, during which time they reformed his parish.

 Impressed by the reports of this reform, the curé of the Church of St. Sulpice in Paris, who had become discouraged by the deplorable state of his parish, offered it in exchange for some of Olier's benefices.
 In August 1641, Olier took charge of the Parish of St. Sulpice.
-His aims were to reform the parish, establish a seminary, and Christianize the Sorbonne, then very secular in its instruction.
+His aims were to reform the parish, establish a seminary, and Christianise the Sorbonne.
 This was to be achieved through the example set by the seminarians who attended its courses.
 The parish covered all of the Faubourg Saint-Germain-des-Prés, with a population as numerous and varied as a large city.
 It was commonly described as the largest and most fashionable parish in the city.
 There Olier trained his priests in community life.
 The parish name came to be identified with the society he founded.

 Of special attention were the poor, the uninstructed, and those in irregular marital unions.
 Thirteen catechetical centres were established, for the instruction not only of children but of many adults who were almost equally ignorant of the Catholic faith.
-Special instructions were provided for every class of persons, for the beggars, the poor, domestic servants, midwives, workingmen, the aged, etc. Instructions and debates on Catholic doctrine were organized for the benefit of Calvinists, hundreds of whom were converted.
+Special instructions were provided for every class of persons, for the beggars, the poor, domestic servants, midwives, workingmen, the aged, etc. Instructions and debates on Catholic doctrine were organised for the benefit of Calvinists, hundreds of whom were converted.
 A vigorous campaign was waged against immoral and heretical literature and obscene pictures.
 Pamphlets, holy pictures and prayer books were distributed to those who could or would not come to church, and a bookstore was opened at the parish church to supply good literature.

 It would appear that Vincent de Paul so esteemed Olier that in February 1644 he risked the ire of Cardinal Mazarin by obtaining a benefice for Olier that Mazarin was seeking for the son of the Duke de la Rouchefoucault.